-4.1.1.1 Survey Vessel, Geophysical
+4.1.1.1 Survey Vessel, Geophysical <15 m bLAT

-A small survey vessel of up to 20 m in length, travelling at 4 knots (equipment limited), has been assessed in this report as this represents the anticipated vessel parameters for the geophysical and geotechnical surveys.
-Broadband level of the vessel is 161 dB SPL with decidecade band levels given in Figure 4-2 (maximal band level is 150 dB SPL at the 25 Hz band).
+A small survey vessel of up to 15 m in length, travelling at 4 knots (equipment limited) has been assessed in this report as this represents the anticipated vessel parameters for the marine geophysical surveys <15 m bLAT.
+Broadband level of the vessel is 160 dB SPL with decidecade band levels given in Figure 4-2 (maximal band level is 150 dB SPL at the 25 Hz band).
 Smaller vessels will have lower emitted levels and are therefore covered by this assessment.